derek-watson14/MonteCarloTreeSearchConnect4/README.md

 2. Install numpy and pygame
 3. In root directory use command: `python runner.py`

+_Note: In-game fonts will not render if Arial is not a system font in your environment_

 ### Features:

 - Choose if human or AI player plays first